Gemma-Rate/wrdists/README.md

 The code can be accessed either through the command line (to calculate distances without modifying the internal processes), or imported into your own python program.

----

 ## Installation

-Installation requires python and uses pip direct from this github page. installing into a python virtual environment
+Installation uses pip direct from this github page. installing into a python virtual environment

 ## Useage

 ### Command line

 After installation, wrdists can be run directly from the command line.
 For example, for WR1 (where > is the command line cursor):
 ```> wrdists -p 0.285 -pe 0.032 -g 9.79 -ra 10.87 -dec 64.76 -ast 0 -n WR1```

 This will produce the following output: